ElectricalGang

 This method is commonly used for large transformers up to 60 MVA.
 This costs more than the other process as in other processes oil and air are handled naturally but thus fans and blowers are used as additional equipment for oil cooling.

 This method is known by its name.
 Air and oil are used for forcibly cooling the transformer.
 Thus a heat exchanger is fitted in which hot oil is pumped out.
-And the air is passed through this heat exchanger by turning on the fan.
+The air is passed through this heat exchanger by turning on the fan.

 This method is exactly the same as Oil Forced Air Force.
 It also has a heat exchanger.
 The heat exchanger is used to separate heat with the help of pressurized water.